-- 1. Continuously make efforts to ensure decision makers across campus are aware of our reports and have the data fluency necessary to understand how to use the data and reports we provide. - 2.
-Develop a data dictionary or guide to clarify terms and labels we use in data reports (e.g. historically marginalized, minoritized).
+- 1. Provide opportunities to ensure decision makers at all levels across campus are aware of our reports and have the data fluency necessary to understand how to use the data and reports we provide. - Develop a data dictionary or guide to clarify terms and labels we use in data reports (e.g. historically marginalized, minoritized).
 May need to consult with DEI and the Multicultural Center to ensure alignment. - 3.
 Develop a Diversity Cookbook.
 These labels can be fluid and change and we want to be sure we keep up with those changes. - 4.
-Ensure that data definitions are accessible and widely shared on IRDS website that can have definitions of common data fields.
+Ensure that data definitions are accessible and widely shared on IRDS website, especially definitions of common data fields.